Frozen shoulder: What you need to know

 There are several ways to relieve pain and alleviate the condition.

-Acetaminophen (paracetamol, Tylenol) is recommended for extended use.
+Acetaminophen (paracetamol, Tylenol) is recommended for extended use, and is also available to purchase online.

 Prescription painkillers, such as codeine, an opiate-based painkiller, may reduce pain.